Nazi Literature in the Americas

 Nazi Literature in the Americas (La literatura nazi en América) is a work of fiction by the Chilean author Roberto Bolaño.
-It was published in 1996.
+It was published in 1996, being later republished by Anagrama.
 Chris Andrews’ English translation was published in 2008 by New Directions and was shortlisted for the 2008 Best Translated Book Award.

 Summary

 Nazi Literature in the Americas presents itself as an encyclopedia of right-wing writers.
 The book is composed of short biographies of imaginary Pan-American authors.
 The literary Nazis—fascists and ultra-right sympathizers and zealots, most from South America, a few from North America—portrayed in that book are a gallery of self-deluded mediocrities, snobs, opportunists, narcissists, and criminals.
 About Nazi Literature in the Americas, Bolaño told an interviewer: